lareponse/badhat/doc/run.md

 ## Buffer cleanup

 `run()` snapshots `ob_get_level()` before each file and tries to restore the expected level after the step.
-If a file opens extra output buffers and forgets to close them, `run()` discards deeper levels so your request doesn’t leak buffer state across steps.
+If a file opens extra output buffers and forgets to close them, `run()` discards deeper levels so your request doesn't leak buffer state across steps.